Diseases

 • Signs/Morbidity

+SVD is characterised by the development of vesicles on the coronary band (sometimes resulting in loss of the hoof), interdigital spaces, and occasionally on the snout, lips, tongue and teats; shallow erosions may be seen on the knees.
+Pigs may become temporarily lame where clinical presentation can be more severe in circumstances where pigs are housed on hard surfaces such as concrete floors.
+Transient fever up to 41°C can occur.
+Recovery is usually complete within two to three weeks.
 The disease may be subclinical, mild or severe, depending on the strain of virus involved, the route and dose of infection, and the husbandry conditions.
 Morbidity rate in herds may be low but high in pen/contact groups.
-The main importance of SVD is that it is clinically indistinguishable from foot-and-mouth disease and other vesicular diseases.
-However, outbreaks of SVD that have occurred during the last decade have been characterised by less severe, or no clinical signs.
+The main importance of SVD is that it can be clinically indistinguishable from foot-and-mouth disease and other vesicular diseases.
+However, outbreaks of SVD that have occurred before eradication in Italy have been characterised by less severe, or no clinical signs.

 • Incubation period